xnuinside/simple-ddl-parser/README.md

 Build with ply (lex & yacc in python).
 A lot of samples in 'tests/.

+### Is it Stable?

+Yes, library already has about 4000 usage per day, you can check statistics by yourself - https://pypistats.org/packages/simple-ddl-parser.

+As maintainer I guarantee that not any backward incompatible changes will be done in patch or minor version.
+Only additionals & new features.

+However, in process of adding support for new statements & features I see that output can be structured more optimal way and I hope to release version `1.0.*` with more struct output result.
+But, it will not be soon, first of all, I want to add support for so much statements as I can.
+So I don't think make sense to expect version 1.0.* before, for example, version `0.26.0` :)

 ### How does it work?

 Parser tested on different DDLs for PostgreSQL & Hive.
 But idea to support as much as possible DDL dialects, I already added such things as support  MySQL '#' comments.
 If you need to add something - please provide DDL example & information abotu that is it SQL dialect & DB.